 A Quick Look at the Peloton Row

 The Peloton Row is (an aptly named) rowing machine from fitness brand Peloton, first known for its exercise bikes and later its treadmills.
-The Row is the first rowing machine available from Peloton, and at the time of writing, it’s available for pre-order on the website.
+The Row is the first rowing machine available from Peloton and can be purchased for a little more than $3,000.

 My Tips